-The idea that buying “ejidal” land in Mexico is very complicated is still a persistant myth.
+The idea that buying “ejidal” land in Mexico is very complicated is still a persistent myth.

 Text by: David Guerrero Berger • Photos: Danilo Rottigni from Homes & Living